Skip to main content

 Does Lavender help with Anxiety-Related Sleep Problems?

 Based on 11 studies with 390 participants, there is strong evidence from multiple clinical trials that Lavender may support Anxiety-Related Sleep Problems management.
-Our evidence grade is A (Strong).
+Our evidence grade is A (Strong Evidence).

 How much Lavender should I take for Anxiety-Related Sleep Problems?